 However, not every pet should be vaccinated against every disease.
 There are a series of species-specific vaccines that are considered core for all pets because they protect our animals from serious diseases that are widespread in most areas of the world and cause high levels of morbidity (symptoms) and mortality (death).
 Then there are non-core vaccines that should only be recommended based on your pet’s individual lifestyle and circumstances.

-Core Vaccines for both Dogs and Cats
+Core Vaccines for Both Dogs and Cats

-Rabies – NC State law requires all dogs and cats be vaccinated for rabies.
-The rabies vaccine can save your pet’s life and keep your family intact even if your animal friends come into contact with the rabies virus.
+Rabies – NC State law requires all dogs and cats to be vaccinated for rabies.
+The rabies vaccine can save your pet’s life and keep your family intact, even if your animal friends come into contact with the rabies virus.
 Rabies affects the central nervous system, and it has no cure.
 It is almost always fatal.
 Bats, foxes, and raccoons are the most common carriers of rabies, and animals with rabies are often aggressive, fearless, or display unusual or odd behaviors.

 Core Vaccines for Dogs